 Growing up, the extent of my Easter preparations included attending a Good Friday service at church and coloring a dozen hard-boiled eggs.
 The season of Lent was something associated with more sacramental traditions that I didn’t belong to (and therefore didn’t need to worry about).
 My primary exposure to Lent came from Catholic friends in grade school, one of whom anxiously asked at my birthday party every March, “Are you serving chocolate?
 I gave it up for Lent!”

 It wasn’t until college that I began to seriously consider this sacred season.
 Many of my peers participated in Lenten fasts—usually from Facebook, coffee, or some other college necessity—even though they also came from evangelical or other Protestant denominations.
 I began to wonder: Had I been missing out on something meaningful to my own faith journey?
-Would observing Lent help me become a better Christian?
+Would observing Lent help me draw closer to Christ?

 So began my experimentations in Lenten observances.
 Instead of giving something up, I tried adding a spiritual discipline.
 As an art major, I wanted to honor God with my artistic practice, so I resolved to draw every day during Lent.
 But most days found me hastily scribbling in my sketchbook late at night after a long day of classes and homework, anxious to fulfill my obligation so I could go to bed.